asyncgui/asyncgui/sphinx/intro.rst

 Although it wasn't originally intended, ``asyncgui`` ended up having no global state.
 All states are represented as:

 * local variables inside functions
+    * Local variables can be state if there is an inner function that refers to them. (a.k.a. closure).
+    * Local variables inside a coroutine/generator can be state, obviously.
 * instance attributes

 not: